wanghongzhou/docker-dev-env/gitlab/README.md

 # Gitlab
-Before you install GitLab, be sure to review the [system requirements](https://docs.gitlab.com/ee/install/requirements.html).
-The system requirements include details about the **minimum hardware** to support GitLab.
+GitLab is a management platform for Git repositories that provides integrated features like continuous integration, issue tracking, team support, and wiki documentation.

 ---

 ## Install GitLab using Docker Compose
 - The GitLab Docker images are monolithic images of GitLab running all the necessary services in a single container.
+- Before you install GitLab, be sure to review the [system requirements](https://docs.gitlab.com/ee/install/requirements.html).
+The system requirements include details about the **minimum hardware** to support GitLab.

 1. Before setting everything else, create a directory where the configuration, logs, and data files will reside.
 Ensure that the directory exists and appropriate permission have been granted.
 ```shell